Key takeaways:

-So you’ve set a date, chosen a venue, and maybe even settled on a wedding invitation.
+So you’ve set a date, chosen a venue, and maybe even settled on a wedding invitation design.
 (If not, our sample kit can help.)
 Cheers to you!
 Admittedly, crafting the wording for your wedding invitation can be a little tricky.
 But fear not: You don’t have to be a wordsmith or Miss Manners to figure it out.
 We’ve compiled everything you need to know about exactly what to write on each line—and how to handle some of the etiquette situations you’re likely to encounter.

 What to include